 Thank you Meredith for all your hard work here at Richardson Bay Audubon!

 Austin Clack joined the Audubon team in June as apart of a summer internship program.
 Prior to his work with Audubon Austin attended Sir Francis Drake High School where his passion for marine biology and environmental studies came into fruition.
-Pursing his interests Austin enrolled in courses such as inorganic and organic chemistry, as well as advanced placement biology, and advanced placement chemistry.
+Pursuing his interests, Austin enrolled in courses such as inorganic and organic chemistry, as well as advanced placement biology, and advanced placement chemistry.
 However, on Aramburu Island located just around the corner from the Lyford House in Richardson Bay, Austin realized his love for marine ecosystems and their inhabitants.
 Working along side a team of biologists, Austin participated in a number of surveys and projects, from collecting invertebrate samples to eradicating invasive species.
 Throughout his internship with Audubon, Austin not only reinforced his excitement of pursuing a career in the environmental field, but also gained the hands on experience to continue such a goal.

 Javid and Shiva Kaveh